-- .1 Controlling and reducing sources of contamination to water and sediments; - .2 Maximizing, to the extent practicable, the use of dredged sediments for beneficial purposes; and - .3 Minimizing the volumes of sediment that must be dredged by using improved engineering practices.
+- .1 controlling and reducing sources of contamination to water and sediments; - .2 maximizing, as far as is practicable, the use of dredged sediments for beneficial purposes; and - .3 minimizing the volumes of sediment that must be dredged by using improved engineering practices.

-2.2 There is growing recognition for the need to pursue sustainable approaches to sediment management in coastal systems, approaches which emphasize the need to minimize the release of contaminants to the environment while maximizing the reuse of sediment for beneficial purposes.
-Examples of progress made toward utilizing sustainable sediment management can be seen in initiatives being undertaken by some Contracting Parties and Observers to the London Convention and London Protocol, including the Regional Sediment Management Program2 in the United States, Working with Nature (PIANC 2011), Building with Nature,3 and Engineering With Nature.4
+2.2 There is growing recognition of the need to pursue sustainable approaches to sediment management in coastal systems, particularly approaches which emphasize the need to minimize the release of contaminants into the environment while maximizing the reuse of sediment for beneficial purposes.
+Examples of progress made toward utilizing sustainable sediment management can be seen in initiatives being undertaken by some Contracting Parties and observers to the London Convention and Protocol, including the Regional Sediment Management Program4 in the United States, Working with Nature (PIANC 2011), Building with Nature,5 and Engineering With Nature.6

-2.3 Application of best engineering and operational practices to dredging operations will provide opportunities for minimizing the quantity of material that must be dredged and disposed of at sea and reducing the environmental impact of dredging activities (e.g. PIANC 2009).
-These practices include improved land-use management, the use of engineering to reduce sedimentation within navigation channels, accurate survey systems, and improvements to the dredging process by using the best suited dredging equipment and techniques and monitoring technologies.
+2.3 Application of best engineering and operational practices to dredging operations will provide opportunities for minimizing the quantity of material that must be dredged and disposed of at sea, and reducing the environmental impact of dredging activities (e.g. PIANC 2009).
+These practices include improved land-use management, the use of engineering to reduce sedimentation within navigation channels, accurate survey systems, and improvements to the dredging process by using the best-suited dredging equipment and techniques and monitoring technologies.